Gender Pay Gap And Pandemic Worsens Economic Stability For Black Women

 "What we know about the pandemic is that there's been a tremendous amount of job loss for women generally, black women specifically," says Frye.
 "They will work in a lot of jobs that have been deemed essential.
 So on the one hand, they're essential jobs, but they're low-paid jobs.
 They're the cashiers in your grocery stores.
 They're the nursing assistants."

-According to the Center for American Progress, from February 2020 to July 2020, Black women saw the largest employment drop compared to other women.
+According to the Center for American Progress, from February 2020 to July 2020, Black women saw the largest employment-population ratio drop compared to other women.
 Not only have Black women experienced tremendous job loss in this pandemic, but about two-thirds of Black mothers are the primary breadwinners in their families.

 "All of those things together have really exacerbated the economic stability and worsened the economic stability of Black women.
 And so when we talk about equal pay, we really have to think about strategies that will not only remedy the immediate problem, but also into the future," says Frye.